Forever (The Beach Boys song): Other releases

-Jesse and the Rippers version
+John Stamos version

-A newly recorded version of the song, featuring lead vocals from actor and Beach Boys sideman John Stamos, appeared on the band's 1992 album Summer in Paradise.
-Stamos performed the song on at least three episodes of his sitcom Full House.
+A newly recorded version featuring lead vocals from actor and Beach Boys sideman John Stamos, appeared on the band's 1992 album Summer in Paradise.
+Stamos performed the song on at least three episodes of his sitcom Full House (one of them during his character's 1991 wedding).
 On the first episode of Fuller House in 2016, "Forever" was once again performed by Jesse and the Rippers with other characters from the show singing as well.